Stars of the Show

-There are no maintained or designated trails in the park (southside or northside), so the hiking is more difficult than what most folks expect. it’s rugged, primal country that requires backpackers to be solid walkers and capable folks in the outdoors.
+There are no maintained or designated trails in the park (southside or northside), so hiking is more difficult than what most folks expect.
+It’s a rugged, primal country that requires backpackers to be solid walkers and capable folks in the outdoors.

-That said, backpacking trips here in Denali National Park that are an opportunity for solitude, great wildlife viewing and photography, majestic vistas and fantastic backcountry travel.
+That said, backpacking trips here in Denali National Park are an opportunity for solitude, great wildlife viewing and photography, majestic vistas, and fantastic backcountry travel.
 Don’t let the hurdles steer you away.
 There are superb backpacking opportunities in the Park.

-Commercial trips, such as ours, typically only run on the southside of the park.
-It’s less accessible, and a much more glaciated and rugged landscape mean this area receives far fewer visitors than the north side of the park.
+Commercial trips, such as ours, typically only run on the south side of the park.
+It’s less accessible, and a much more glaciated and rugged landscape means this area receives far fewer visitors than the north side of the park.
 Very few people hike in here.

 Officially called Mt.
 McKinley by the US Government until 2015, President Barack Obama changed the name back to its long-favored Athabascan title, “Denali”, a native name that translates loosely as “the Great One” or “mountain big”.